marceloadsj/json-api-adonis/instructions.md

 You can import and use the JsonApiService with:

 `const JsonApiService = use('adonis-json-api/services/JsonApiService')`

 or the alias

 `const JsonApiService = use('JsonApiService')`

-You also have the jsonapi request helper in the requests like:
+You also have the jsonapi request helper in controllers like:

 ```
 async myEndpoint({ jsonapi }) {